sourcegraph/about/handbook/people-ops/compensation/equity-faq.md

 ## Sourcegraph options

-Sourcegraph currently only provides equity to employees in the form of options.
+Sourcegraph currently only provides equity to teammates in the form of options.

 By default, all option grants vest monthly over four years with a 1-year cliff.
 This means that 25% of your grant will vest on the 1-year anniversary of the vesting start date, and the remaining 75% vest in equal (1/48th of the total) amounts on a monthly basis.